msang/haspeede/2020/README.md

 :warning: :warning: :warning: Please remind that the Twitter dataset from HaSpeeDe 2018 has been included as part of the HaSpeeDe 2020 new training set.

-For any question or problem, please start a topic on our googlegroups mailing list: https://groups.google.com/d/forum/haspeede-evalita2020
+For any question, please start a topic on our googlegroups mailing list: https://groups.google.com/d/forum/haspeede-evalita2020